-The study employed the Smart PLS 2.0 in other to compute the two-basic model of PLS path modelling i.e. measurement model and structural model (Anderson & Gerbing, 1988).
-Some of the reasons for the use of PLS are; places a very flexible restriction in respect of distribution and population of the study (Haenlein & Kaplan, 2004) and also has the possibility of providing a more reliable and accurate computations of moderating effect because its accounts for error that is capable of reducing the possible relationship as well as the improvement of the validation of the theory.
+The study employed the Smart PLS 2.0 to compute the two-basic model of PLS path modelling i.e. measurement model and structural model (Anderson & Gerbing, 1988).
+Some of the reasons for the use of PLS are: places a very flexible restriction in respect of distribution and population of the study (Haenlein & Kaplan, 2004) and has the possibility of providing a more reliable and accurate computations of moderating effect because its accounts for error that is capable of reducing the possible relationship as well as the improvement of the validation of the theory (Helm, Eggert & Garnefeld, 2010; Henseler & Fassott, 2010).

-Results and Discussions
+Results and Discussions Table 1 Measurement model results